A Contract is, of course, a document but it is not any document; a contract has a "purpose" as well as unique "characteristics".

 A contract has a "lifecycle" which can be defined around a "process".

 Contract Management Systems will help you manage these 4 aspects:

 - Purpose: purchase or sales contract? inbound or outbound?
 Commercial or non-commercial?

 - Characteristics: jurisdictions, applicable law, legal nature of the parties, specific clauses, etc.

 - Process: who creates the contract?
 Who reviews the contract?
 Who needs to be involved in the approval process?
 How is execution managed?

-In the case of (perceived) low risk contracts such Confidentiality agreements for example, in some organisation, these are not handled by the Legal Department anymore but by Business users who populate a few fields around: purpose of the Confidentiality agreement, nature of the counterparty, Scope (products/solutions) which generates a Confidentiality agreement ready to be executed by both parties.
+In the case of (perceived) low risk contracts such as Confidentiality agreements for example, in some organisation, these are not handled by the Legal Department anymore but by Business users who populate a few fields around the purpose of the Confidentiality agreement, nature of the counterparty, Scope (products/solutions) which generates a Confidentiality agreement ready to be executed by both parties.

 Even the lifecycle of more complex contracts can be dramatically accelerated with the use of templates, effective collaboration and well defined processes.

 The Contract Management field is a complex one, with Solutions ranging from "Enterprise wide" (such as SAP) to very niche ones, specifically designed to be used by Legal departments.